 - Written in Java

-- Name came from Greek Mythology
+- The name came from Greek Mythology

-- Cassandra uses mixture of concepts from Google’s BigTable and Distributed Hash Table (DHT) of Amazon’s Dynamo
+- Cassandra uses a mixture of concepts from Google’s BigTable and Distributed Hash Table (DHT) of Amazon’s Dynamo

 - Massive data volumes

 - Flexible schema evolution- schema never gets fixed and it gets evolved

 - Schema changes can be gradually introduced in the system.

 Cassandra falls under the Columnar or extensible record category where each key is associated with many associates.
 It still uses tables but has no joins.
 Cassandra does not support joins or sub-queries, except for batch analysis via Hadoop.
 Rather, Cassandra emphasizes denormalization through features like collections.
 Cassandra stores data by columns, not like traditional row-oriented databases.
 To know more about Cassandra training courses, you can visit intellipaat.com

 It is also known as Brewer’s theorem, states that it is impossible for a distributed computer system to simultaneously provide all three of the following guarantees: